-TITLE Improve access management and pedestrian access using backage roads in the Southeast Quadrant

-DISCUSSION/JUST IFICATION:

-This proposal reduroad system from loor.
-This inclunew backage road two 11-foot lanes. ces congestion and improves safety on US 41 by providing improved access through a defined backage Hospital Drive to US 41 just south of the CSX Railroad Bridge in the Southeast Quadrant of the project ides a providing a five-foot sidewalk on both sides of the new backage road.
+TITLE Improve access management and pedestrian access using backage roads in the Southeast Quadrant DISCUSSION/JUST FICATION: This proposal reductions of the corridor.
+This incluined backage road two 11-foot lanes.
+These improvements tes congestion and improves safety on US 41 by providing improved access through a defined backage hospital Drive to US 41 just south of the CSX Railroad Bridge in the Southeast Quadrant of the project ides a providing a five-foot sidewalk on both sides of the new backage road.
 The typical section for the would be a five-foot sidewalk with a two-foot berm on either side, and a barrier header curb, with This would require additional Right of Way purchase for the construction of the new backage road.
-Into the southeast that include a barrier median, will improve access for those properties rridor in the southeast quadrant.
+Its, along with any alternates that include a barrier median, will improve access for those properties tridor in the southeast quadrant.
+NTATION CONSIDERATIONS: way acquisition is required for the implementation of this alternate.
+Also the specific location of the ion will need to be located so that sight distance is obstructed from the reconstruction of the Railroad

-NTATION CONSIDERATIONS:

-None apparent.